Fatigue vs. Tiredness

 At the end of the day, getting a good night’s sleep and leading a healthy lifestyle is your first line of defense in fighting fatigue.
 However, exhaustion can affect almost anyone in spite of your best efforts.
 Essential oils can be a great choice to prevent or remedy fatigue naturally.

 Experiment with different oil combinations to meet individual needs like increasing energy, improving focus, or promoting relaxation.
-Alternatively, try carefully-curated essential oil blends like Zen, Sleepy, Vibrant, or Active MONQ personal diffusers.
+Alternatively, try carefully curated essential oil blends like Zen and Sleepy personal diffusers.
 We’ve done the work for you, so just take a breath and get ready to take on the day.